abhayraw1/ma-form-con/README.md

 centroid of the sampled goal formation.

-It will have a goal, a random formation in the form of sides of the triangle
+It will have a goal, a random formation in the form of sides of the triangle.

 The main training algorithm will use DDPG + HER for training

 ## To do list:
- - [ ] Make single actor
+ - [ ] Make multiple agents
  - [x] Central critic
  - [ ] HER transitons
+ - [ ] Rollouts
+ - [ ] Training code
  - [ ] update code for maddpg

 ## Setting up